Alignak-monitoring-contrib/alignak-webui/docs/source/99_develop/plugins.rst

 Plugin structure
 ----------------
-A plugin is a sub-directory in the application *plugins* directory (eg *plugin*) which  must contain a Python file named *plugin.py* that is imported by the application as a Python module.
+A plugin is a sub-directory in the application *plugins* directory (eg. *plugin*) which must contain a Python file named *plugin.py* that is imported by the application as a Python module.

-All directories that do not match this requirement are ignored by the application.
+All directories in the application *plugins* directory that do not match this requirement are ignored by the application.

 The *plugin.py* file must declare a global class inherited from the application Plugin class::